-INDIANA REPORT CARD 2018
+INDIANA REPORT CARD | 2019

 Indiana's human trafficking law does not require proof of force, fraud, or coercion when the victim is a minor, but third party control is required to establish the crime of sex trafficking.
-Accordingly, all commercially sexually exploited children may not be identified as sex trafficking victims.
-However, minors cannot be charged for prostitution offenses, and Indiana law mandates law enforcement training on human trafficking.
+The prostitution law applies only to adults; however, lack of a specialized service response may leave some survivors underserved or disconnected from resources that are necessary to address trauma and promote healing.